gpfunk/redux-timeout/README.md

 const store = createStore(reducer, applyMiddleware(reduxTimeout()))
 ```

-Initialize the middleware with 1 action (ACTION_TO_WATCH) being watched, with a 5000 ms threshold, and dispatching the trigger action creator if that threshold is met
+Initialize the middleware with 1 action (ACTION_TO_WATCH) being watched, with a 5000 ms threshold, and dispatching the action created from the trigger action creator if that threshold is met
 ```
 import { reduxTimeout } from 'redux-timeout'
 import { ACTION_TO_WATCH } from '/path/to/my/action/constants'
 import { trigger } from '/path/to/my/action/creators'

-const store = createStore(reducer, applyMiddleware(reduxTimeout(5000, ACTION_TO_WATCH, trigger)))
+const store = createStore(reducer, applyMiddleware(reduxTimeout(5000, ACTION_TO_WATCH, trigger())))
 ```

 Initialize the middleware with multiple actions being watched